‘This ain’t your mother’s marijuana,’ surgeon general says - The Boston Globe

 WASHINGTON — Federal health officials issued a national warning Thursday against marijuana use by adolescents and pregnant women, as more states legalize the increasingly potent drug for medicinal and recreational use.

-The warning comes as legal marijuana has grown into a $10-billion industry in the United States with nearly two-thirds of states legalizing it, mainly for medical uses.
-An increasing number of states and localities are also allowing personal, recreational use.
+The warning comes as legal marijuana has grown into a $10-billion industry in the United States, with nearly two-thirds of states legalizing it.

+Possessing small amounts of marijuana for adult recreational use is legal in 11 states and the District of Columbia, according to the National Conference of State Legislatures.
+Federal law still treats it as a controlled substance akin to opioids.

 Advertisement